 iPad stand, receipt printer, kitchen printer, and cash drawer

-Restaurants that operate with KDS screens will find Lightspeed’s KDS screens incredibly easy to navigate, with easy color-coding that separates orders as they near completion. iPads that are configured as self-service kiosks are equally intuitive for both full service and quick service restaurants.
+Restaurants that operate with KDS screens will find Lightspeed’s KDS screens incredibly easy to navigate, with easy color-coding that separates orders as they near completion. iPads that are configured as self-service kiosks are equally intuitive for both full-service and quick-service restaurants.

-Lightspeed Restaurant Payments
+Lightspeed Restaurant POS Payments

 Lightspeed Restaurant Reporting

 Lightspeed Restaurant features all the basic reports you need in the baseline POS.
 You can view shift reports by server and see sales by day, week, or month.
-Lightspeed also includes easy W-2 and Form 8027 reports for reporting employee withholding and tips for tax purposes.
+It also includes easy W-2 and Form 8027 reports for reporting employee withholding and tips for tax purposes.